-In this work, we present recent spectroscopic observations of SDSS 2222 obtained with the MUSE integral field spectrograph, mounted on the Very Large Telescope (VLT).
-We exploit the newly obtained data to build an improved strong lensing model of the cluster.
+In this work we present recent spectroscopic observations of SDSS 2222 obtained with the MUSE integral field spectrograph, mounted on the Very Large Telescope (VLT).
+We exploit the newly obtained data to build an improved SL model of the cluster.
 The paper is organised as follows.
 Section \ref{sec:data} describes the HST imaging and the VLT/MUSE data used to develop the new lens model of SDSS 2222.
-Section \ref{sec:SLM} presents the selection of the multiple images and of the cluster members, as well as the adopted total mass parametrisation of the cluster.
-We discuss our results in Section \ref{sec:results} and draw the main conclusions of this work in Section \ref{sec:conclusions}.
+Section \ref{sec:SLM} presents the selection of the multiple images and the cluster members, as well as the adopted total mass parametrisation of the cluster.
+We discuss our results in Sect. \ref{sec:results} and draw the main conclusions of this work in Sect. \ref{sec:conclusions}.

-Throughout this work, we adopt a flat $\Lambda$CDM cosmology with $\Omega_{\rm m} = 0.3$ and $H_0= 70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+Throughout this work we adopt a flat $\Lambda$ cold dark matter cosmology with $\Omega_{\rm m} = 0.3$ and $H_0= 70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 Within this cosmology, a projected distance of $1\arcsec$ corresponds to a physical scale of 6.03 kpc at the cluster redshift of $z=0.489$.
 All magnitudes are given in the AB system \citep{Oke1974}.
 The quoted uncertainties correspond to the $68\%$ confidence interval, unless otherwise stated.